 As a Brit, I am used to tutting quietly and exhibiting passive aggressive behaviour whenever another member of the human race pisses me off, but the Dutch are different.
 They will call you out on your mistake.
 It took me a while to get used to this, as I am quite sensitive and used to being overly polite in social situations due to years of indoctrination living in the UK.
 Once you start to understand the Dutch language however, you’ll realise that this is not personal and just how they speak to one another.
 It is quite liberating to be honest.

-That’s it from me!
 Any other things one should know when you moved to Holland for love?
-Feel free to share!
+Feel free to share in the comments below!